 For this design, the DAC715U was selected as the DAC, mainly since that's what the Epsilon clock used already, so I could just unsolder it from those clocks and reuse it here.
 This DAC is a 16 bit parallel load type with a 0-10 V output voltage range (internal reference).

 This DAC annoyingly demands a +/-12-15V supply voltage, hence the need for a DC/DC converter on the board.
+(In the Epsilon clock this was generated using a 7660 type charge pump).

 The DAC output is filtered in two 1st order RC filters (8 Hz cutoff), then buffered in a LTC2057 chopper opamp, and applied to the OCXO tuning pin through another RC filter (to attenuate the opamp's clock feedthrough).
+High stability SMM 0207 thin film MELS resistors were used for these filters, though this is mostly a flex.

 This DAC can be updated quite quickly, and the software implements 64x oversampling, giving an additional 6 bits of tuning resolution, making the total system capable of (in theory) 22 bits resolution.